LISTS AND TABLES

 OLD TESTAMENT

-? - 2166 Pre-history Creation, Flood, Repopulation of Earth, Babel
+? - 2166 BC Pre-history Creation, Flood, Repopulation of Earth, Babel

-2166 - 1805 The Patriarchs Abraham to the death of Joseph
+2166 - 1805 BC The Patriarchs Abraham to the death of Joseph

-1805 - 1406 Birth of Israel Slavery in Egypt, Exodus, Law given at Sinai, Wilderness Wanderings, death of Moses,
+1805 - 1406 BC Birth of Israel Slavery in Egypt, Exodus, Law given at Sinai, Wilderness Wanderings, death of Moses,

-1406 -1043 Beginnings in Canaan Conquest under Joshua, Judges
+1406 -1043 BC Beginnings in Canaan Conquest under Joshua, Judges

-1043 - 931 United Monarchy Saul to the death of Solomon, kingdom divided
+1043 - 931 BC United Monarchy Saul, David, kingdom divided

 931 BC - 722 BC Northern Kingdom (Israel) From kingdom divided to Assyrian captivity, Israel cease to exist